pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

 Duplicating machines

 #### The Printing Press: The Work of One (or a few) for the Many

+Printing press lowered the barrier of scale.
+It didn't eliminate it by any stretch of the imagination, but it was a whole lot more economical than hiring a cadre of copyists.

+The printer and later the publisher became the one in charge of what got published thanks to economics.

 Journal des Sçavans and Philosophical Transactions